 First Class - Dual Credit

 The First Class at CMU dual credit program allows qualified high school students to enroll in approved classes and receive both high school and college credit, providing an early start in fulfilling college requirements.
 Credit earned can be applied at many colleges and universities, including CMU.
-First Class offers dual credit classes in three different formats: online, ITV, and in-house.
+First Class offers dual credit classes in multiple formats: online, Zoom, ITV, and in-house.

 Dual Credit Class Formats